 Tibet travel guide

-There is no question that Tibet is truly beautiful inside and out, but having been occupied by China since 1949, this land is besieged by change.
-Much of traditional Tibet – its territory, society and architecture – is fast being subjugated by all things Chinese; horror stories about the cultural suppression and appalling injustices of human rights towards Tibetans fighting for their freedom are all too common.
+The ‘Roof of the World’ has a mystic allure, and there is no question that Tibet is truly beautiful inside and out.
+But having been occupied by China since 1949, this land is besieged by change.
+Much of traditional Tibet – its territory, society and architecture – is fast being subjugated by all things Chinese; horror stories about cultural suppression and appalling injustices of human rights towards Tibetans fighting for their freedom are all too common.

-That said, the Tibetans’ devotion to Buddhism transcends any past, present, or future plight; the religion is in their very veins and the awe-inspiring monasteries are a testament to their unshaken belief.
+Yet the Tibetans’ devotion to Buddhism transcends any past, present, or future plight; the religion is in their very veins and the awe-inspiring monasteries are a testament to their unshaken belief.
 Seek and you will find pockets of abject peace – any visitor would be wise to learn as much as possible about this fascinating nation, and getting behind tourism in traditional Tibet is a surefire way to show your support too.

 a deeply spiritual and evocative place where Buddhism is the only true leader